mweel1/usa_high_level/e-check/index.md

 ## API

 The real-time e-check system will have an API must like merchant processing accounts do today.
+This would include the ability to :

+- Pre-auth transaction
+- Process transactions
+- Refund transactions